A Markov model for factorisation of iterated cubic polynomials: Markov Model for cubic polynomials

 We can take the norm and obtain the following:

 We notice that $a^2$ is always a square, and it is enough to study if $(-3)^{\mathrm{deg}(g)}g(f^{n}(\gamma_1))g(f^n(\gamma_2))$ is a square or not. \end{proof} \begin{remark} This allows us, as in \cite{article}, to assign specific types (see Definition \ref{def types}) to polynomials $g$.
-Note that, in the particular case where $f$ is a PCF cubic polynomial, we can determine whether $g(f^{n}(\gamma_1))g(f^{n}(\gamma_2))$ are squares or not, which requires only a finite number of operations.
-This type, along with whether $(-3)^{\mathrm{deg}(g)}$ is a square or not, will enable us to define a Markov process for the factorization of iterates of PCF cubics.
-Similarly to Goksel, we will work over fields containing $\sqrt{-3}$, and thus will only consider $g(f^{n}(\gamma_1))g(f^{n}(\gamma_2))$. \end{remark} \begin{remark} Heuristically, we can expect that if the discriminant of a polynomial $f$ is a square, the probability of splitting is $\frac{1}{3}$ for primes satisfying $p \gg 0$.
-This is because the number of cubic polynomials that split in $\mathbb{F}_p$ is $\binom{p}{3} + 3(p-1)p + p$.
-On the other hand, there are $\frac{p^2(p+1)}{2}$ polynomials with a square discriminant.
-In the limit as $n \to \infty$, we deduce that for $\frac{1}{3}$ of the primes smaller than $n$, the discriminant is a square in $\mathbb{F}_p$, and hence the polynomial splits. \end{remark}
+Note that, in the particular case where $f$ is a PCF cubic polynomial, we can determine whether $g(f^{n}(\gamma_1))g(f^{n}(\gamma_2))$ are squares or not, which requires only a finite number of computations.
+This type, together with the information on whether $(-3)^{\deg(g)}$ is a square, enables us to define a Markov process for the factorisation of iterates of PCF cubics.
+Similarly to Goksel, we will work over fields containing $\sqrt{-3}$, and thus will only consider $g(f^{n}(\gamma_1))g(f^{n}(\gamma_2))$ \end{remark} \begin{remark} Heuristically, we can expect that if the discriminant of a polynomial $f$ is a square, then the probability that $f$ splits is $\frac{1}{3}$ for primes $p$ satisfying $p \gg 0$.
+This is because the number of cubic polynomials that split over $\mathbb{F}_p$ is $\binom{p}{3} + 3(p-1)p + p$, whereas there are $\frac{p^2(p+1)}{2}$ polynomials with a square discriminant.
+In the limit as $n \to \infty$, we deduce that for roughly $\frac{1}{3}$ of the primes less than $n$, the discriminant is a square in $\mathbb{F}_p$, and hence the polynomial splits. \end{remark}

-We can define a ``label'' that will be a possible state of our probabilistic model which retains the information of the factorization of iterates of a polynomial. \begin{definition} Given a cubic PCF polynomial $f$ with combined critical orbit:
+We can define a type that represents a possible state of our probabilistic model, which retains the information about whether $g(f^{n}(\gamma_1))g(f^{n}(\gamma_2))$ is a square. \begin{definition} Given a cubic PCF polynomial $f\in K[x]$ with combined critical orbit:

-and $g\in K[x]$ we give $g$ a $\emph{label}$ which is a word of length $m$ in the alphabet $n,s.$ The letter in the $k$th position is $s$ if $g(f^k(\gamma_1))g(f^k(\gamma_2))$ is a square or $n$ otherwise. \end{definition}
+and $g\in K[x]$ we give $g$ a $\emph{type},$ $t(g)$ which is a word of length $m$ in the alphabet $n,s.$ The letter in the $k$th position is $s$ if $g(f^k(\gamma_1))g(f^k(\gamma_2))$ is a square or $n$ otherwise. \end{definition}